 Corticosteroids – Oral corticosteroids are only used during the growth phase and usually do not shrink the existing hemangioma but rather slow further growth.

 Pulsed dye laser – The pulsed dye laser treatment is safe and effective in treating infants and young children.

 Surgery – Surgical excision is usually reserved for cases in which fibrous, fatty tissue or scarring remains after the hemangioma has resolved or for hemangiomas that are shrinking very slowly and have not resolved by the time the child is about to enter school.

 Get Birthmark treatment at Louisville, Kentucky

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. J. Mark Jackson, Dr. Kevin O'Bryan, Dr. Todd Rickett, Dr. Molly Moye and Dr. Melissa Wise, offering Birthmark treatment to the residents of Louisville, Kentucky.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. J. Mark Jackson, Dr. Kevin O'Bryan, Dr. Todd Rickett, Dr. Molly Moye, Dr. Melissa Wise and Dr. Elena Kurland, offering Birthmark treatment to the residents of Louisville, Kentucky.

 Call (502) 583-7546 or fill out the consult form to request your appointment today.